NI Assembly members divided over mandatory Covid certification scheme

 The same rules will apply for entry to large indoor and outdoor events, such as concerts and sporting events.

-The DUP opposed the scheme at the Executive and are expected to vote against it in the Assembly on Monday evening.
+The DUP opposed the scheme at the Executive and are expected to vote against it in the Assembly when the debate resumes.

 But he said the pressures on hospitals could become as severe as they were in January 2021 due to the Omicron variant.